bkpgh/outgrab/README.rst

 Very useful outgrab programs often consist solely a series of matchnextdump commands plus possibly a few prints.
-This is an easy way to crunch a large output file into manageable proportions.
+This is an easy way to crunch a large output file into manageable portions.

 remember / forget, dumpsection, dumpuntilmatch
 --------------------------------------------------------------

-But what if the section you wish to print is defined not by a number of lines but by a match at the beginning and a match at the end?
+What if the section you wish to print is defined not by a number of lines but by a match at the beginning and a match at the end?
 Here is one way to do it using labels::